-OSLC’s services offer three distinct expressions of Lutheran worship, each solidly grounded in Lutheran preaching and theology.
-Each service features a sermon by Senior Pastor James Nipper, or by Associate Pastor Ed Myers.
+OSLC’s services offer two distinct expressions of Lutheran worship, each solidly grounded in Lutheran preaching and theology.
+The Traditional Service is at 9:00 a.m. each Sunday, in the Nave.
+The Heartsong Service is at 11:15 a.m. each Sunday, in the Fellowship Hall.
+Each service features a sermon by Senior Pastor Jim Nipper, or by Associate Pastor Ed Myers.

 The Traditional Service

-OSLC’s 9:00 AM Early Service is a traditional Holy Communion service.
-Its hallmark is majestic traditional and modern worship music, led by the OSLC Chancel Choir.
+OSLC’s 9:00 a.m.
+Traditional Service is a Holy Communion service, whose hallmark is majestic traditional and modern worship music, led by the OSLC Chancel Choir.
 The music is led by OSLC’s acclaimed choir director and organist, Carolynn Bailey.

 Standing and Kneeling

-For the traditional services, appropriate times to stand and kneel are denoted in the bulletin.
-These instructions are also printed at the bottom of the first page of the bulletin.
+For the Traditional Service, appropriate times to stand and kneel are denoted in the bulletin.

-For the traditional services, the lessons and Gospel are from the New Revised Standard Version of the Holy Bible.
+For the Traditional Service, the lessons and Gospel are from the New Revised Standard Version of the Holy Bible.
 Extra copies of the NRSV are at the end of the pews or, you may want to follow along with your own favorite Bible.
 The Psalm is usually spoken responsively and is found on the insert along with the lessons and Gospel.